Information for patients

 You must not take beta-blocker or calcium-channel blocker tablets for 48 hours before the test.
 Beta-blocker tablets include Atenolol, Bisoprolol and Carvedilol, although there are others.
 Calcium-channel blockers are called Diltiazem and Verapamil.

 These tablets prevent the stress medicine from making your heart work harder.
-If you do continue with beta-blocker or calcium-channel blocker drugs, the Stress Echo may need to be postponed.
+If you do continue with beta-blocker or calcium-channel blocker drugs, the test may need to be postponed.

 If you have any worries or concerns, see the contact numbers at the end of this leaflet.